HarshCasper/NeoAlgo/C-Plus-Plus/BEST_PRACTICES_C-PLUS-PLUS.md

    * Keep Lines of a Reasonable Length
    * Don't leak memory i.e Every heap allocation using new should have a corresponding delete.
    * Prefer using nullptr to NULL.
    * Never Use using namespace in a Header File.
-(This causes the name space you are using to be pulled into the namespace of the header file.)
+(This causes the namespace you are using to be pulled into the namespace of the header file.)
    * Use .hpp and .cpp for Your File Extensions
    * Never Mix Tabs and Spaces
    * Using const wherever possible.
 (All member functions that do not modify their object should be const.)
    * Don't Name Anything Starting With _
    * Avoid Macros
-   * Declare variable as locally as possible.
+   * Declare a variable as locally as possible.

-   Examples:
+   Example:

    ```
    void Fun( vector<int>& v){